SarahAlqurashi/COVID-19-Arabic-Tweets-Dataset/README.md

 # COVID-19-Arabic-Tweets-Dataset
 The repository contains a collection of Arabic tweets IDs related to novel coronavirus COVID-19.
-The dataset contains Tweets ids starting from  February,2020 .
+The dataset contains Tweets ids starting from  January ,2020 .
 The Twitter search API was used to gather real-time tweets that contained specific keywords in the Arabic language.
 To comply with [Twitter’s Terms of Service](https://developer.twitter.com/en/developer-terms/agreement-and-policy), only the ids of the tweets are released.
 This dataset is for non-commercial research use only.
 # Data Organization
-* As of April 19, 2020 we have tweets from February,2020 unitl April 15, 2020 tweets.
+* As of April 19, 2020 we have tweets from January,2020 unitl April 15, 2020 tweets.
 We plan to add more months in upcoming days and continuosly update this page.
 *	Tweet-ID files are stored in folders that indicate the year and month of the collection
 *	The Tweet-ID files contain the tweets ids, all files name have the same structure, with a prefix “COVID19-tweetID-year-month-day"